Dallas Ebola patient on ventilator and receiving kidney dialysis

 Dallas residents have mostly taken in news of Ebola within the city limits calmly, but many have kept a close eye on whether it might spread.
 Cars of Dallas County Sheriff’s deputies who were at the scene of the apartment where Duncan stayed have been scrubbed as a precaution, the sheriff’s office said.

-Prominent civil rights activist Reverend Jesse Jackson met members of Duncan’s family and held a prayer vigil on Tuesday in front of Texas Health Presbyterian Hospital.
+Prominent civil rights activist Reverend Jesse Jackson met members of Duncan’s family and plans a prayer vigil later Tuesday in front of Texas Health Presbyterian Hospital.

 Jackson said the hospital initially discharged Duncan because he was poor and did not have medical insurance.
 About two days after Duncan left the hospital, he was taken back by ambulance and put into isolation.
 The hospital and health officials have said mistakes were made in handling Duncan.

-Additional reporting by Marice Richter in Dallas, Jim Forsyth in San Antonio and Sandra Maler in Washington; Writing by Jon Herskovitz; Editing by Doina Chiacu, Grant McCool, Eric Walsh and Lisa Shumaker
+Additional reporting by Marice Richter in Dallas, Jim Forsyth in San Antonio and Sandra Maler in Washington; Writing by Jon Herskovitz; Editing by Doina Chiacu, Grant McCool and Eric Walsh